Georgia baseball weekly report

 ATHENS -- At the start of each week throughout the regular season, The Atlanta Journal-Constitution will take a closer look at the Georgia baseball team.
-Here’s a breakdown of the Bulldogs (3-0) going into the second week of the campaign:
+Here’s a breakdown of the Bulldogs going into the third week of the campaign:

 Rankings: N/A